TeamIRI/darkshield-api-demos/sqlserver/README.md

-# DarkShield Files API: SQL Server Search/Masking
+# DarkShield Files and DarkShield Base API: SQL Server Search/Masking

 This example demonstrates the use of the *darkshield* and *darkshield-files* API to search and mask SQL Server database values.
 To run, the *plankton* web services API must be hosted on
 *http://localhost:8080* and must have the *darkshield* and *darkshield-files* plugins